adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

     <h6>Indexes around 6-8 images a second</h6>
 </center>

 The next morning I woke up and decided to check its progress, and got around 200k images.
-Sounds good right? ༼ʘ̚ل͜ʘ̚༽ Not really, Instagram gets ~35 million images per day, thats only __0.2%__ of the images they get __per day__.
+Sounds good right? ༼ʘ̚ل͜ʘ̚༽ Not really, Selfie Central gets ~35 million images per day, thats only __0.2%__ of the images they get __per day__.
 But whatevs, 200k is enough for me, I think. (ღ˘⌣˘ღ)

 # Preprocessing our images